Costantino Bresciani Turroni: Biography

-In 1933 he resigned from ' Academy of Italy, the former Accademia Nazionale dei Lincei, not to swear allegiance to the Fascist regime.
-In 1937 he went back to teaching at the University of Milan, which he continued to do until 1957.
-In 1942 public introduction to economic policy, which expresses a fierce critic of the airship, called for the abolition of barriers currency, the return to convertibility of the currency under a fixed exchange rate system, the re-establishment of market economy and free enterprise as a powerful engine of economic development.
+In 1933, he resigned from the' Academy of Italy, the former Accademia Nazionale dei Lincei, not to swear allegiance to the Fascist regime.
+In 1937, he went back to teach at the University of Milan, which he continued to do until 1957.
+In 1942, his Introduction to economic policy, where he is a fierce critic of state dirigisme, called for the abolition of exchange controls, the return to convertibility of the currency under a fixed exchange rate system, the re-establishment of a market economy and free enterprise as a powerful engine of economic development.

-In 1945 he became president of the Bank of Rome and in the same year he published the "program of economic and social liberalism" for the Liberal Party.
-From 1947 to 1951 was executive director of the International Bank for Reconstruction and Development.
-From August 1953 to January 1954 he was the Italian Minister of Foreign Trade.
+In 1945, he became president of the Bank of Rome, and in the same year, he published the "program of economic and social liberalism" for the Liberal Party.
+From 1947 to 1951 was the executive director of the International Bank for Reconstruction and Development.
+From August 1953 to January 1954, he was the Italian Minister of Foreign Trade.
 He organized the first Law on export credit insurance.